What is TAPfit?

 No need for tap shoes!

-While traditional tap dancing requires tap shoes, TAPfit has introduced a patented tap technology 'TAP attachments’ that simply slip over your existing training shoes.
-All equipment including the TAP attachments, a non-slip rollable TAPfit mat, which protects the floors and a TAPfit resistant toner which works your arms and upper body are provided for you to use in class.
+While traditional tap dancing requires tap shoes, TAPfit has introduced a patented tap technology that simply slip over your existing training shoes.
+All equipment including the feet beats, a non-slip rollable TAPfit mat, which protects the floors and a TAPfit resistant toner which works your arms and upper body are provided for you to use in class.

 Basic tap terminology